physiatry/physiatry.github.io/quotes.md

 ## What patients say about Dr. Shoval

+> Dr. Shoval always provides the best care possible.
+If all doctors cared like her and coordinated care as she does the world would be in a breed place.
+She is knowledgeable, compassionate, and diligent.
+She thinks outside the box and will not stop until she figures out a problem.
+My daughter is starting to take steps at almost 8 because of Dr. Shoval' scare and persistence.
+She is the best doctor ever.
+I wish there were doctors like her in all the specialty areas we see.

 > Always my daughter and well treated and us as a companion too, the service is excellent without Mentioning the wonderful doctor kind and extremely professional and a_ectionate with our